-Somerset Academy "best practices": This practices that have been established at Somerset Academy are derived from more than 20 years of educational success due to experienced board members, committed parents and students, and innovative educators.
+Somerset Academy "best practices": These practices have been established at all Somerset Academies and are derived from more than 20 years of educational success due to experienced board members, committed parents and students, and innovative educators.
 All Somerset Academy programs implement the "neighborhood" school paradigm in their management structures to consistently maintain the feeling of a small school environment.
-Students can excel, parents (also at the middle school level) and communities are involved in the process, and everyone is accountable for results.
+Students can excel, parents and communities are involved in the process, and everyone is accountable for results.
 The Somerset Academy family of charter schools promotes a culture of excellence and community through: a common philosophy of high expectations for all; a commitment of educational excellence; a unique student code of excellence and discipline; an expectation of parental involvement and a collaborative infrastructure.

 Progress Monitoring: The academic progress of students will be monitored to ensure that students are mastering the standards for a grade level or course.
 In accordance with the requirements of s.
 1008.25, F.S., each student who does not achieve a Level 3 or above on the statewide, standardized English Language Arts assessment (FSA ELA), the statewide, standardized Mathematics assessment (FSA Mathematics) must be evaluated to determine the nature of the student's difficulty, the general requirement areas of academic need, and strategies for providing academic supports to improve the student's performance.
-The student's progress resulting from the academic support (interventions, tutoring, intensive reading/mathematics courses, etc., as applicable) must be monitored using the following assessments: Grades K-8: iReady Diagnostic Test (Reading and Mathematics); Grades 3-8: Interims/Midyear Assessments/ FSA (ELA, Mathematics).
-For K-2nd grade, student progress is also monitored using HMH Journeys Running Records.
+The student's progress resulting from the academic support (interventions, tutoring, intensive reading/mathematics courses, etc., as applicable) must be monitored using the following assessments: Grades K-5: i-Ready Diagnostic Test (Reading and Mathematics); Grades K-5: Interims/Midyear Assessments (ELA, Mathematics).
+For K-2nd grade, student progress is also monitored using HMH Journeys Running Records and/or district adopted BAS (Benchmark Assessment System).
 As a function of the school wide system of progress monitoring, instruction and interventions should be adjusted, as necessary, depending upon the student's academic growth and attainment of the grade level/course standards.
 As part of progress monitoring, parents will be informed of the student's areas of academic need.